itstechnova/technova-2025/public/textFiles/hacker/almost_done.md

 Thanks so much for your interest in applying to TechNova!
 The button below is to acknowledge that by applying to TechNova, you are automatically subscribed to the mailing list and can opt-out at any time.

 To opt-out, please email [hello@itstechnova.org](mailto:hello@itstechnova.org).

-FYI: Once you press submit, a copy of your response will be emailed to you.